ProximoBinks/RenewableConceptDriftEnergyForecasting/README.md

 - **Wasserstein Distance:** Measures the magnitude of distributional changes.

 These methods ensure the model remains accurate and relevant as data evolves.

-## Retraining Strategy

-The model uses a windowing technique for retraining to maintain high performance:

-- **Window Size:** Data is retrained using a small window of recent data to quickly adapt to changes.
-- **Efficiency:** Ensures the model stays responsive without high computational costs.

 ## Ethical Considerations